- What is an accounts payable (AP) policy?

 Risk management, fraud prevention and compliance

-Your AP team will need to outline measures to prevent fraudulent payments, duplicate invoices, and unauthorized transactions.
-These common controls include segregation of duties so that no one person may create, approve, and pay vendors.
+Outline measures to prevent fraudulent payments, duplicate invoices, and unauthorized transactions.
+Common controls include segregation of duties so that no one person can create, approve, and pay vendors.
 They may also include vendor verification, bank account verification, and approval thresholds.

 You'll also need to meet financial reporting and tax obligations.
 Key compliance areas to outline include: